-Entering his 21st season as an assistant coach, Mike Martin Jr. is widely recognized as one of the bright young coaches in the college game.
+Entering his 22nd season as an assistant coach, Mike Martin Jr. is widely recognized as one of the bright assistant coaches in the college game.
 A former All-American catcher with the Seminoles, he serves as FSU’s recruiting coordinator, who has placed each of his past seven recruiting classes in the Top 10 of at least one publication, including a No. 7 ranking in 2017 by Baseball America.
-Additionally, Martin Jr. works with the hitters and handles the Florida State catchers.
+Additionally, Martin works with the hitters and handles the Florida State catchers.

 In 2017, Martin helped oversee the development of three hitters – Taylor Walls, Dylan Busby, and Quincy Nieporte – that were taken in the 2017 MLB Draft.
-Walls and Busby were both taken in the third round after helping lead Florida State to the College World Series for the first time since 2012.
-Jackson Lueck, returning for his third season in 2018, has led the team in hitting each of the past two years, while Busby hit .315 with a team-high 78 hits, 21 doubles and 15 home runs.
-Nieporte ranked second nationally with 82 runs batted in, including a towering home run in Omaha in his final collegiate at-bat.
+Walls and Busby were both taken in the third round after helping lead Florida State to the College World Series for the first time since 2012 and the seventh time under Martin.
+Busby hit .315 with a team-high 78 hits, 21 doubles and 15 home runs.
+Nieporte ranked second nationally with 82 runs batted in, including a towering home run in Omaha in his final collegiate at-bat that pushed his season average over .300.

-In his 20-year tutelage, the Seminoles have posted a .304 batting average, .474 slugging percentage and averaged 7.84 runs per game.
-Florida State has played in seven College World Series, 16 Super Regionals and 20 consecutive NCAA Tournaments.
-As the academic liaison, Martin Jr. and the Seminoles captured the Golden Torch Award in 2007 and 2008, posting the highest GPA among all men’s teams at Florida State.
+In 21 seasons at Florida State, the Seminoles have posted a .302 batting average, .472 slugging percentage and averaged 7.8 runs per game.
+Florida State has played in seven College World Series’, 16 Super Regionals and 21 consecutive NCAA Tournaments since 1998.
+As the academic liaison, Martin and the Seminoles captured the Golden Torch Award in 2007 and 2008, posting the highest GPA among all men’s teams at Florida State.
 Two players have been named Capital One Academic All-America of the Year, seven Seminoles have garnered Academic All-America accolades and five times an FSU student has been named the ACC Scholar-Athlete of the Year including four consecutive from 2011-2014 – James Ramsey (2011 & 2012) and Gage Smith (2013 & 2014).
-The Seminoles have placed 65 student-athletes on the All-ACC Academic Team since the awards inception in 2006 including a school-record nine in 2012.
+The Seminoles have placed 68 student-athletes on the All-ACC Academic Team since the awards inception in 2006 including a school-record nine in 2012.

 The 2007 and 2008 Seminoles established new school records for highest team batting average.
 In 2007, the Seminoles hit .350 in 62 games, shattering the previous record of .337 set in 63 games back in 1980.
 It also broke the ACC record of .347, set by Georgia Tech in 2001.
 The new standards stood for just one season as the 2008 Seminoles hit .355 over 68 games, leading the nation, as the Seminoles advanced to the College World Series.